 Your role in interrupting the chain of transmission for sexually transmitted diseases is vital to the health of Hoosiers.
 Many communities rely on urgent care or emergency room care for screening and treatment of STDs, and the Indiana Department of Health (IDOH) STD Prevention Program would like to provide your agency with the tools and materials to ensure exceptional sexual healthcare to Hoosiers in accordance with CDC’s recommendations.
-Your efforts in STD prevention and attention to detail is assisting clients with getting access to critical care in order to lower the disease burden among Indiana communities.
-Below are links to three resources for healthcare providers when managing the sexual healthcare of your patient:
+Your efforts in STD prevention and attention to detail are assisting clients with getting access to critical care in order to lower the disease burden among Indiana communities.
+Below are links to five resources for healthcare providers when managing the sexual healthcare of your patient:

 - A Provider's Guide to Managing STDs

 - Information for talking with Teens